jeev20/jeev20.github.io/_posts/2025-02-10-switchingfrompiptouv.md

 For the past 10 years I have constantly depended on python tools such as conda, pip, virtualenv, pyenv, poetry.
 All these tools always made it difficult to master python tooling as I had to remember the CLI commands for each one of them separately.

-In mid 2023 I came across a new tool called UV via youtube suggestion.
+In mid 2024 I came across a new tool called UV via youtube suggestion.
 The developers built it on Rust, and back then I was very mesmerized by rust.
 But I did not feel comfortable switching my python workflows to UV right away.

-Fast forward two years, the newest version of UV made it a complete no-brainer to switch over.
+Fast forward a year, the newest version of UV made it a complete no-brainer and I have decided to switch over.

 To start a new project I let `uv` create the required boilerplate for me by using the `init` command.
 ```bash
 uv init myproject --python 3.12.5 && cat pyproject.toml
 ```
 The above command declares also the required python version by using the `--python` argument.
-To inspect everything is correct, I check the content of pyproject.toml
+To inspect everything is correct, I check the content of `pyproject.toml`
 ```bash
 [project]
 name = "myproject"